21-06-2023 02:12 PM - last edited 11-02-2025 03:54 PM

-Update 2023/2024: Problem can be reproduced 100%.
-In my situation the problem ALWAYS occurs after 9 to 10 days of system runtime.
-Device has already been sent for service once.
+Problem can be reproduced 100%.
+The problem ALWAYS occurs after 9 to 10 days of system runtime.
+The problem was observed on 5 of 5 6 of 6 Galaxy A14 devices, purchased at different times, no other models testet yet.
+(A12 tested, see page 5), My Device has already been sent for service once....
 See page 3 for experience.
-The cause for the Problem is totally unclear.
-Strong indication that it affects the entire model series Read post
+The cause for the Problem is unclear.
+Strong indication that it affects at least the entire Samsung Galaxy A14 model series.
+Samsung currently seems to be in contact with manufacturer of components to find the cause.

 Hello community,